28-year-old armed suspect shot by police in east central Fresno

 When officers arrived shortly after 8 pm, they found the suspect and tried approaching him.

-They asked the man to not touch the weapon several times but when he reached to pull out the gun, police opened fire.
+Officers asked the man to not touch the weapon several times, but when he reached for the gun, police opened fire.

 The suspect received at least one gunshot wound and first responders rushed him to the hospital with non-life-threatening injuries.